hoprnet/hopr-core/README.md

 ```
 # normal usage
-node hopr
+$ node hopr

 # demo usage
-node hopr <instance number, e. g.
+$ node hopr <instance number, e. g.
 0>
 ```

 #### Demo accounts

-In case you intend to use demo instances, make sure that you insert the private keys of these accounts into your `.env.example` file.
+In case you intend to use demo instances, make sure that you insert the private keys of these accounts into your `.env` file.

 ```
 DEMO_ACCOUNT_<number>_PRIVATE_KEY = <private key, e.g. 0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef>
 ```

+**Make sure that you prefix your private key with `0x`!**

 Also make sure that you insert the amount of demo accounts that you intend to use.